 Laminates were developed originally as a way to save tooth structure while still improving the appearance of teeth.
 These restorations can be as thin as 0.2mm which means that only a small amount or no tooth reduction is needed.
 When more structure is retained each time a tooth is fixed, the tooth will be stronger and will be able to be restored again in the future.
 Because of the translucency of ceramics, these restorations can be made to blend in very nicely with the natural tooth

 at the margin.
 This eliminates the dreaded “black line” commonly found on poorly done or very old porcelain-on-metal-crowns.
 These restorations are bonded into place and the margins are far less likely to leak or fail.
-There are several ceramic systems today that can match the light transmitting properties of natural enamel which will allow our veneers to be invisible and as Dr. Fondriest says, “believably natural”.
+These thin ceramic restorations can match the light transmitting properties of natural enamel which will allow our veneers to be invisible and as Dr. Fondriest says, “believably natural”.

 There are three phases to a veneering procedure: